 Mobile-first design is not a mobile responsive design method.
-Both are specific design philosophy.
-Web designers work on the mobile responsive design to make its content fit in different browsing screens.
+Both are specific design philosophies.
+Web designers work on mobile responsive design to make their content fit on different browsing screens.
 And the process usually involves designing for the desktop screens first – which might cause the mobile version to become clumsy.

 In the mobile-first design process, you design for mobile browsing first.
 And since mobile viewing calls for a lean and progressive browsing experience, the design process advances the desktop version.
 All in all, the mobile-first design is refined, accommodates the basics of browsing, and offers a better user experience.